Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 That which has been one must now become two.
 Two lives, two sets of assets.

 You can’t cut a house, business, or other piece of property in half.
-So to divide assets fairly, they have to be valued.
+So fairness when dividing assets in divorce, requires asset valuation.

 Valuation during divorce is about fairness, legality, and preparing for the future.